nymea/nymea-docs/src/routes/documentation/overview/faq.md

 As long as your operating system is supported, you will have a good change to get nymea running on it.

+## nymea:cloud

 ### Does nymea:cloud store personal information?

-nymea:cloud does only store information that it needs for operation: user account, notification endpoints and device IDs.
+nymea:cloud does only store information that it needs for operation:
+  * A user account
+  * Device IDs belonging to a user to match remote connection attempts
+  * Optionally, notification endpoints for sending push notifications to devices

 We take your privacy seriously.

 ## License